 Whether you find an excuse to shop there all the time or have simply stopped in for a last-minute purchase, the odds are good that you’ve been to a Walmart.

-With offerings ranging from diapers to dresses, camping gear to home decor, makeup to mouse traps, and everything in-between, Walmart offers true one-stop shopping within their cavern-like stores.
-And the company is nothing if not famous for its affordable prices.
+With offerings ranging from diapers to dresses, camping gear to home decor, makeup to mouse traps, and everything in-between, Walmart offers true one-stop shopping—all at affordable prices.

 But Walmart isn’t just a favorite of savvy shoppers.
 Scammers have found numerous ways to drag the company into their schemes, including Walmart email scams, Walmart online scams, and many other Walmart-related plots.

-We alert you to the different types of Walmart scams—giving you information on what they look like, how they operate, and what you can do about them to help you stay aware and, most importantly, stay safe.
+Learn more about Walmart scams, what they look like, how they operate, and what you can do about them to help you stay aware and, most importantly, safe.

 One of the reasons Walmart scams are so persistent is because the company is so well known.